lguerdan/indeterminacy/README.md

     use_hf=True  # Downloads from HuggingFace
 )
 ```
 This will automatically download existing runs data from HuggingFace and load it in for analysis.
+Once you have `run_results' loaded, you can use our framework to rank and compare judge systems.
+See our [quickstart tutorial](notebooks/quickstart_tutorial.ipynb) for sample analyses you can run.

 Using our framework with a new rating task is easy!
 Just [follow these steps](notebooks/add_custom_task.ipynb) for a step by step guide on how to configure the human ratings, rating task, and prompts.